pyca/cryptography/docs/topic-guides/asymmetric-intro.rst

     '...'

 Just like with RSA signatures, RSA encryption has a few different modes.
-Here we use the OAEP (Optimal Assymetric Encryption Padding) mode, and configure it with the necessary options.
+Here we use the OAEP (Optimal Asymmetric Encryption Padding) mode, and configure it with the necessary options.

 RSA encryption also has the property that you cannot encrypt a message which is